 • AnithaChristy S. A., ArunMani, M., and Sitther, V. 2014.
 Rock phosphate solubilization using oxalic acid-secreting Laccaria fraterna.
 Indian Journal of Bioinformatics and Biotechnology 3: 16-21.

 • AnithaChristy S. A., ArunMani, M., and Sitther, V. 2014.
 Isolation and regeneration of protoplasts from Laccaria fraterna, an ectomycorrhizal fungus.
 Indian Journal of Bioinformatics and Biotechnology 3: 22-30.

 • Sitther, V., D. Zhang, D.L.
 Harris, W.R.
 Okie, S.A.
 Dhekney and A.K.
 Yadav.
 2012.
 Cultivar identification, pedigree verification, and diversity analysis among peach (Prunus persica L. Batsch) based on simple sequence repeat markers.
 J. Amer.
 Soc.
 Hort.
 Sci.
 137:114-121.

 • Sitther, V., Harris, D.L., Dhekney, S.A, J. Bai., E. A. Baldwin and A. K. Yadav.
 2011.
 Total phenol content of guava fruit and development of an in vitro regeneration protocol amenable to genetic improvement.
 Int.
 J. Food Safety, Nutrition and Public Health 4:225-236.

-Graduate student Behnam Tabatabai presenting explaining his presentation at the Research symposium at Morgan State University
+Graduate student Behnam Tabatabai explaining his presentation at a symposium